 Wine - O

 Just the other day I was in a local grocery store shopping for my weekly rations (yes, I eat a lot) and I came across what seemed like an endless supply of wine.
 I thought to myself, “Why the hell are there so many brands of the same type of wine?”.
 I also thought, “How am I going to decide between all of these choices?”.
 Now don’t get me wrong, there are a lot of different types of wine out there but inside my head, I think of wine as pretty much what you would expect it to be when you remove the cork and pour.
 Total aside but I typically prefer a Cabernet or Merlot for any wine junkies out there.
 Anyways...

 I found that the more often I shop for a bottle or two, I pay more attention to a wine bottle’s branding over most of the factors that go into purchasing a quality bottle of wine.
 Some wine is insanely expensive while others are too cheap to waste your money on.
 For me it boils down to a few characteristics I set in place when I commit to buying a bottle:

 - Is the brand/label well designed or named?

 - Is the price within the range I’m willing to spend

 - It’s not on the bottom shelf is it?

-As a designer I put most faith in the product branding when it comes time to buy.
+As a designer, I put most faith in product branding when it comes time to buy.
 I stick to a cabernet or merlot and usually decide from there.
 Price is certainly a factor and sometimes I will splurge but I usually stick to a mid-priced bottle that has packaging and product placement that impresses me most.
 This all may vary with other consumers but I think a lot of people go against the expression

 “Don’t judge a book by its cover”